CodePushGo/website/src/content/blog/en/compliance-checks-in-cicd-for-capacitor-apps.md

 | Network Security | Enforce HTTPS connections | SSL/TLS validation |
 | Access Control | Role-based permissions | Authentication testing |

-### Capgo Security Features
+### CodePushGo Security Features

-Capgo takes security to the next level by building on these scanning and data protection protocols.
+CodePushGo takes security to the next level by building on these scanning and data protection protocols.
 It provides advanced tools to safeguard your apps.

 Some standout features include: